Address

 Using GnuPG for individual files:

-, replacing “filename” with the name of your file. - Enter a strong password when prompted and confirm it.
+gpg -c filename, replacing “filename” with the name of your file.

 For those seeking alternative or cross-platform solutions, third-party encryption software like VeraCrypt offers robust encryption for files and entire drives.
 VeraCrypt is free, open-source, and available for Windows, macOS, and Linux.